ultracoconut/LiebrePay-Westend/docs/LiebrePay_project_code_structure.md

 4. **initializeApi:** Ensures the Polkadot.js API is initialized when the page loads.

 ### `connect_wallet.js`: This file manages wallet connection and integration with Polkadot.js extensions.
 It provides functionality to connect a user's wallet, select an account, and update the application's state based on the wallet's status.
 ### `init_apis.js`: This file manages the connection to Polkadot.js API, specifically to the Asset Hub chain.
-It provides a function to initialize the connection handles key API events (such as connection, disconnection, and errors).
+It provides a function to initialize the connection and handles key API events (such as connection, disconnection, and errors).
 ### `subscribe_balances.js`: This file manages real-time subscriptions to balance changes for specific assets using Polkadot.js API.
 ### `transactions/`: This folder contains the transaction functions as js files, which are called from the different pages of the application.

-Core Functions in transactions.js:
+Core Functions in transactions/:
-1. **single_payment_WND:** Handles the logic to execute a single payment in WND, including user confirmation, transaction submission, and real-time status tracking on the blockchain.
+1. **singlePaymentWND:** Handles the logic to execute a single payment in WND, including user confirmation, transaction submission, and real-time status tracking on the blockchain.
-2. **single_payment_assets:** This file defines a function to handle single payments of assets (on-chain tokens) using Polkadot's Asset Hub chain.
+2. **singlePaymentAssets:** This function handles single payments of assets (on-chain tokens) using Polkadot's Asset Hub chain.
 Each asset is identified by a unique Asset ID (ASSETS_ID), ensuring precise management and transfer of specific tokens.
 The function includes user confirmation, fee calculation, balance validation, transaction submission, and real-time status tracking.
-3. **multi_payment:** This file implements a multi-payment function for handling batch transactions involving multiple beneficiaries and different currencies.
+3. **multiPayment:** Implements a batch payment function for processing multiple transactions to different beneficiaries and currencies.
 It leverages Polkadot's Asset Hub chain and supports token transfers for assets identified by their unique Asset IDs (ASSETS_ID).
 The function processes a CSV file containing payment instructions, validates the data for correctness, ensures sufficient balances, calculates fees, and executes transactions in a single batch.
 Key features include user confirmation, transaction fee estimation, and real-time status tracking.
+4. **closeAndTransfer:** Closes an account by transferring all available funds from supported currencies to a specified recipient address.
+Builds an initial batch to estimate fees, displays a detailed summary to the user, and requests confirmation.
+Finally, it executes the transfer after deducting necessary fees.

 ### `init_pages/`: This folder houses the JavaScript files for the initialization functions of each page, which are invoked from the index.js.
 ### `templates/`: This folder contains the HTML files, which are loaded from the index.js.